Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - SQL Injection
     - Remove & Avoid Using Dynamic SQL (String Concatenation)
-      - If used string concat, it will accept malicious code as CODE instead of data.
+      - If used string concatenation, it will accept malicious code as CODE instead of data.
 Because the command being run is fully made before passing into a function

   - Server Side Template Injection
     - Remove & Avoid using render_template_string(template)
       - render_template() is safer because users are unable to modify the template
-    - Python templates engine API mechanisms enforce the seperation between code and data (e.g. Jinja)
+    - Python templates engine API mechanisms enforce the separation between code and data (e.g. Jinja)

   - Code Injection
     - Remove & Avoid using: